 There are instances where magma will solidify and cool without coming in contact with the surface.
 In such cases, the magma will cool down and will be solidified into ingenious mass crystallines within the crust to form an igneous intrusion.
 As magma cools the chemicals in the crystals formed are effectively removed from the main mix of the magma, so the chemical content of the remaining magma evolves as it solidifies slowly.
 Fresh unevolved magma injections can remobilise more evolved magmas, allowing eruptions from more viscous magmas.

 In a nutshell, volcanism can be defined as an igneous activity which includes the following :

 - Formation of Magma

 - Upward movement of Magma

 - Ejection on the surface

-Cooling and Solidification: The cooling and Solidification of magma can happen both inside the earth and over the surface of the earth.
+The cooling and solidification of magma can happen both inside the earth and over the surface of the earth.
 In the process the following types of magma-based landforms are created inside of the earth:

 The examples of extrusive landforms (forming over the surface) are :

 - Caldera: A caldera is a large cauldron-like hollow that forms shortly after the emptying of a magma chamber/reservoir in a volcanic eruption.
 When it is filled with water it is called a ‘caldera lake’.